Linux

 Change SSH server port number

-Learn how to make changes to your SSH configuration to have it running on a different port than its default 22/TCP.
+Learn how to make changes to your SSH configuration to have it running on a different port.
+Change it from port 22 to something like 2222.

 Configure a SSH welcome message or banner

-Learn how to configure a welcome messages for users before or after logging in via SSH.
+Configure a welcome message or banner for users to see before or after logging in via SSH.
+Here are the instructions to change the relevant configuration files.

 SSH escape sequences